 Longer descriptions of each step are provided below.

 Free Case Review

-Personal injury attorneys will generally offer a free case evaluation to determine if you have a viable claim.
-This is an important step, as it allows both you and your lawyer to ask questions about the circumstances of your loved one’s death, what could or should have been done to prevent it, and how much compensation you can expect to receive.
-If you decide to move forward with your wrongful death case, your lawyer will have you sign an agreement allowing them to represent you and your family in the matter.
+Our personal injury attorneys offer a free case evaluation to determine if you have a viable claim.
+This is an important step, as it allows both you and your lawyer to ask questions about the circumstances of your loved one's death, what could or should have been done to prevent it, and how much compensation you can expect to receive.
+If you decide to move forward with your wrongful death case, you will sign an agreement allowing our legal partners to represent you and your family in the matter.

 Research and Documentation

-In the next phase, your legal team will identify potential defendants and start pulling together documentation and other information necessary to write the legal complaint.
+During the research phase, you should identify potential defendants and start pulling together documentation and other information necessary to write the legal complaint.
 This can include seeking records from medical providers, employers, governmental agencies, and organizations relevant to your wrongful death claim.
-Your law firm may also send investigators to interview witnesses and other individuals who can corroborate the claim.
-Since the burden of proof is on your legal team to make its case, this research and documentation can take a long time, which is why it’s important to start the process right away.
+Our legal partners can help you collect all the necessary documentation for your case.
+They may also send investigators to interview witnesses and other individuals who can corroborate the claim.
+This research and documentation can take a long time, which is why it's important to start the process right away.

 Filing the Wrongful Death Action

 Once the complaint is written, filing the claim in a timely manner is a critical step in the legal process.
 This is where your state's wrongful death statute of limitations comes into play since filing too late can void your chances of receiving compensation.
 A lot of other factors come into play as well, such as filing the claim in the appropriate court (venue) and making sure the complaint is written in the correct format and includes all the necessary information.